VotreCafetier/GET-A-GAME/README.md

 - Add a clean function to delete all chat record for specified user
 - Fix clean function : delete last message sent after a short time
 - Fix clean function : delete show first message sent til there its finished
-- Fix clean function : add a message to if more than 10 000 message
+- Fix clean function : add a message after it reached 10 000 message(the limit)
 - status : is a minecraft srv running
 - $News : Give News related to steam, etc.
 - $Info [Username] : Give steam info of this username